bruxy70/Garbage-Collection/README.md

 ```

 ## Moderate example
-This will loop through the calculated dates, and add extra collection to a day after each calculated one.
-So if this is set for a collection each first Wednesday each month, it will result in a collection on first Wednesday, and the following day (kind of first Thursday, except if the week is starting on Thursday - just a random weird example :).
+This will loop through the calculated dates, and add an extra collection to a day after each calculated one.
+So if this is set for a collection every first Wednesday each month, it will result in a collection on the first Wednesday, and the following day (kind of first Thursday, except if the week is starting on Thursday - just a random weird example :).

 This example is for an entity `sensor.test`.
 If you want to use it for yours, replace it with the real entity name in the trigger.